artoale/artoale.github.com/_posts/2013-09-30-writing-brackets-extension-01.md

 helpMenu.addMenuItem(CORNIFY_CMD_ID, "Ctrl+Alt+U");
 ```

-This tell our editor to bind our command to the specified keystroke combination (and don't warry, `Ctrl` is replaced by `Cmd` automatically on Mac OS X).
+This tell our editor to bind our command to the specified keystroke combination (and don't worry, `Ctrl` is replaced by `Cmd` automatically on Mac OS X).

 That's all for part 1.
 If you have corrections or suggestions for next parts let me know in the comments (or on G+).
 I'll be writing on manipulating the editor content (maybe something on accessing Quick Edit) and how to use node.js internal process for greater good!